lhkkk/learngit/readme.txt

-Git is a good software
+Git is a not good software
 but I think python is the best